amazon-archives/aws-cognito-angular-quickstart/README.md

 ./createResources.sh
 ```

+Running the above command will create the necessary AWS resources and build & deploy your code to AWS.

-# Build and Deploy to Elastic Beanstalk
+# Update, Build and Deploy to Elastic Beanstalk
 ```
 # Commit your changes in order to deploy it to your environment
 git add .